hotwax/oms-documentation/user-manuals/jobWorkflows/orders.md

 **Possible Causes:** Job Frequency

-**Resolution steps:** Review the `frequency` parameter to ensure it aligns with the intended frequency for checking and creating return transactions.Lower frequencies might result in delays in processing returns.
+**Resolution steps:** Review the `frequency` parameter to ensure it aligns with the intended frequency for checking and creating return transactions.
+Lower frequencies might result in delays in processing returns.

 **Issue 2:** Damaged variances are not being logged as expected